 Images are obtained in the midline sagittal plane as well as parasagittal planes angled to the periphery of each hemipelvis.
 Similarly, transverse plane images are obtained by angling superiorly and inferiorly from a mid-bladder position.
 Real-time US allows the subtle angling of the transducer to obtain the best anatomic images even if the structures are not in perfect longitudinal or transverse plane alignment.
 The uterus is typically located in the midline, and the ovaries and adnexa are usually found lateral to the uterus.
 However, just like a uterus may not be midline, the position of the ovaries is somewhat variable, possibly in the low, mid, or upper pelvis.
-They may, at times, be seen in the midline, superior to the uterus.
+They may also be seen in the midline, superior to the uterus.

 The adnexa includes the ovaries, fallopian tubes, and their associated vasculature and soft tissue support structures.
 The ovaries appear almond shaped, typically lateral to the uterus and anterior to the internal iliac vasculature.
-Ovarian morphology, including the presence and number of contained follicles/cysts, vary with age, endocrine function and time in the menstrual cycle.
+Ovarian morphology, including the presence and number of contained follicles/cysts, vary with age, endocrine function, and time in the menstrual cycle.
 Knowledge of normal volumes for various ages are important when evaluating a patient for ovarian torsion.
 Torsed ovaries can enlarge to 3 to 4 times normal ovarian volume.
 The contralateral ovary allows for size comparison.
-Pelvic inflammatory disease may enlarge both ovaries, but usually to a far less extent than the unilateral enlargement seen in ovarian torsion. transvaginal US allows better analysis of adnexal mass morphology by utilizing higher US frequencies.
+Pelvic inflammatory disease may enlarge both ovaries, but usually to a far less extent than the unilateral enlargement seen in ovarian torsion.
+Transvaginal US allows for better analysis of adnexal mass morphology by utilizing higher US frequencies.

 While there are no absolute contraindications to the usage of US, the use of TVUS may be relatively contraindicated in late pregnancy or in high-risk patients.